 - Presence of fly ash, high furnace slag

-Conclusively, a petrographic examination can help you concerning restoration techniques of concrete, identification of damage phenomenons or a general quality assessment of your construction material.
+Conclusively, a petrographic examination can help you with restoration techniques of concrete, identification of damage phenomenons or a general quality assessment of your construction material.